|

 ![]() |

-Kozlov raised the building up to four stores and changed the front
+Kozlov raised the building up to four storeys and changed the front

 façade.